 - Integrity – it is the quality of being honest and having strong moral principles.

-- Interpersonal skills – refers to the ability to get along with others.
-Positive attitude and energy are very important – who does not like to be around optimistic, enthusiastic, encouraging, happy, confident people?
+- Interpersonal skills – who does not like to be around optimistic, enthusiastic, encouraging, happy, confident people?

 - Dependability – keeping promises and being consistent in good performance.